 - A New Leaf (formerly PREHAB), Member, Government Affairs Committee; Board of Directors, 2000-2013

 Presentations & Publications

-Since 2007, Lori has been the editor of our firm’s resource publication, JSH Reporter.
+Since 2007, Lori has served as the editor of the firm’s resource publication, The JSH Reporter.
+Additional publications include:

 University of Arizona College of Law J.D., magna cum laude, 1993

 Moot Court Team and Board

 Northern Arizona University B.S., summa cum laude, 1990